Rio Tinto sees rosy future for diamonds despite end of Argyle

 Rio is exploring in Canada, where it has a 60% interest in and operates the Diavik Diamond Mine.

-It also has a joint venture with Canada’s Star Diamond Corp .
+It also has a joint venture with Canada’s Star Diamond Corp (DIAM.TO).

 Rio declines to give separate figures for diamonds but last year’s total exploration spend was $488 million.